Here's a query that sounds simple until you sit down with it: how many is "some"?

-The Gap in English Quantity Language
+The gap in English amount Language

-Dual Number: The Grammatical Category English Dropped
+Dual Quantity: The Grammatical category English Dropped

 Arabic: كِلَا (kilā) and كِلْتَا (kiltā)

-Arabic has the most actively used dual-number system of any major language.
-Nouns, verbs, adjectives, and pronouns all have dual forms. *Kitāb* (book) becomes *kitābān* (two books) — a different word, not the word "book" plus a number. *Kilā* means "both" or "the two of" in a way that is slightly more emphatic than the dual form alone, used when the speaker wants to stress the completeness of the pair.
-English translates it as "both" but loses the precision: Arabic *kilā* implies that the two constitute a natural or expected pair, not just any two.
+Arabic has the most actively used twin-quantity system of any fundamental language.
+Nouns, verbs, adjectives, and pronouns all have dual paperwork. *packageāb* (ebook) will become *kitābān* ( books) — a one-of-a-kind phrase, not the word "book" plus various. *Kilā* way "each" or "the two of" in a way this is slightly extra emphatic than the dual form on my own, used when the speaker desires to strain the completeness of the pair.
+English interprets it as "each" but loses the precision: Arabic *kilā* implies that the two represent a herbal or predicted pair, no longer simply any two.

 Slovenian: oba / obe